oeb25/msc-thesis/Mist/Operations on folding trees.md

 > \end{aligned}
 > $$

 Intuitively, $\cut$ can be thought of as removing all leaves leading up to $\rho$ and all leaves which are children of $\rho$.
-This also means that if we cut a field, it will not remove more than cutting its parent will.
+This also means that cutting a field will not remove more than cutting its parent will.
 In the extreme case, cutting the root of the tree always _removes all leaves_, while cutting anywhere else does not necessarily do so.

 ![[Lemma – Folding tree weaken cut]]